-Even though the market for Tablets isn’t as big as the market for smartphones, there are still people (including us) who appreciate a good tab when they see one.
+Even though the market for Tablets isn’t as big as the market for smartphones, there are still people (including us) who appreciate a good tab when they see one, in my case, I want to know everything about the best tablets under 400 .
 Less attention on this side has caused a select few companies to dominate tablet manufacturing.
 In order to make your search for the next tab easier, here’s a list of 5 best tablets under Rs.
 20,000

 - iBall Slide Snap 4G2 16 GB 7 inch with Wi-Fi+4G – Rs.
 7,399